 Bills on a Local, Consent, and Resolutions Calendar must be considered within one calendar day.
-Those bills not considered are carried over to the next such calendar.
+Those bills not considered due to the expiration of the calendar day are carried over to the next such calendar.
 The carried-over bills precede any new measures on the next calendar and retain the same relative order as on the older calendar where they originally had appeared (Rule 6, sec.13(b) and sec.
 14(5)).